Hello! Thanks for visiting. I’m Bronwyn. I write poems, articles, and sometimes even draw pictures.

 This poem appeals because it best demonstrates the importance—to both writing good poetry and to leading a more contented life perhaps—of paying close attention; of seeing as opposed to looking; of really listening as opposed to having perfect hearing; of actively joining the dots as opposed to waiting for life to get up and hit you over the head.

-~ Judge’s comments, Eyre Writers Annual Literary Awards, 2012
+~ Judge’s comments on my Commended poem in the 2012 Eyre Writers Annual Literary Awards

 Lip magazine poetry reviews: